eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 > [!TIP]
 > Provided that credential issuer supports batch issuance, to request the issuance of multiple instances of the credential,
+> use:
+>
+> * multiple JWT-based proofs without Key Attestation
+> * a single JWT-based proof that contains a KeyAttestationJWT with multiple attested keys
-> use a JWT-based proof or an Attestation proof that contains a KeyAttestationJWT with multiple attested keys.
+> * a single Attestation proof that contains a KeyAttestationJWT with multiple attested keys
+>
+> When using JWT-based proof with Key Attestation or Attestation proof, the rules of ETSI TS 119 472-3 V1.1.1 apply.

 > [!NOTE]
 >